-Note – Care should be taken to check the actual correlation between MGO, NPA UMF® when selecting the strength of your honey.
+Note – Care should be taken to check the actual correlation between MGO and NPA when selecting the strength of your honey.

-‘Manuka’ (Leptospermum sp.) honey containing MGO, dihydroxyacetone (DHA) and Leptosperin is found in both New Zealand and Australia.
+‘Manuka’ (Leptospermum sp.) honey containing MGO and dihydroxyacetone (DHA) is found in both New Zealand and Australia.
 MGO refers to a chemical marker found in Manuka and is now used as the key indicator of the strength of activity in the honey.

-Buyers should look for this number, in addition to the Australian Manuka Honey Association’s Mark of Authenticity when buying Manuka to ensure authenticity and bioactivity.
-Special care should be taken to check the actual correlation between MGO and NPA/UMF® when selecting the strength of your honey.
+MGO is the most accurate way of measuring the potency of Manuka honey.
+Buyers should look for this number, in addition to the Australian Manuka Honey Association’s Mark of Authenticity to ensure authenticity and bioactivity.
+Special care should be taken to check the actual correlation between MGO, NPA and UMF® when selecting the strength of your honey.